Tollbooth Stocks for a Tollbooth Portfolio

 • Intermediate

-Before we go further, I love tollbooth stocks or subscription stocks but not all of them provide growth and profit.
+Before we go further, I love tollbooth stocks or subscription business but not all of them provide growth and profit.
 You still need to do more research.

-Take REITs as an example, they are a tollbooth stock but have limited growth and limited distribution growth.
+Take REITs as an example, they are tollbooth stocks but have limited growth and limited income growth.
+The lack of growth is why I don’t hold REITs.

 Sure, you get regular rent but oftentimes, rent increases is controlled or commercial rent is negotiated.
 Customers also don’t just magically increase like they can for online businesses.
 Just a word of caution as you read on.